sec-priv/VICTOR/README.md

 ## Running

-The users can download the HMDB51 and UCF101 datasets from the Internet, and the video files should be put into `./data/hmdb51/videos/` or `./data/ucf101/videos/` or `./data/sthv2/videos/`.
+The users can download the HMDB51, UCF101 and Something-something-v2 datasets from the Internet, and the video files should be put into `./data/{dataset_name}/videos/`.
 The training config file is in `configs/recongition/{model_name}` folder, and the path can be modified based on the actual requirements.
 The detailed guide can be found in the [readthedocs](https://mmaction2.readthedocs.io/en/latest/get_started/quick_run.html).

 ```